 New interns to the ISU DI will contact you shortly after Match Day to let you know that they have matched to the ISU DI and to confirm the dates for their rotations with you.
 You can review the ISU Preceptor Training for an overview of our program.

-ISU DI faculty are responsible for developing curriculum to ensure intern’s meet the 2017 ACEND® competencies (doc).
-Projects and assignments can be individualized per facility.
-We encourage the intern to facilitate a discussion of projects occurring in the facility that may meet ACEND® competencies.
+Our ISU DI faculty is responsible for developing the curriculum to ensure each intern meets the 2017 ACEND® competencies (doc).
+However, the required projects and assignments can be individualized to best meet the needs of your intern and your facility.
+We encourage interns to facilitate a discussion with you about projects occurring in your facility that may meet ACEND® competencies.

-Listed below are the specific assignments, assessments, discussions, and reflections to meet those competencies:
+Listed below are examples of specific assignments, assessments, discussions, and reflections that may be used to meet the ACEND competencies: